PubInv/PubInv/index.md

 and Neil Martis.
 We plan to incorporate in 2019, and are actively seeking additional volunteers, and, above all, public inventors.

-Initial Board members in 2019 are Stephanie Liu, Adam Riggs, Lea Shanley, PhD, Nina Bianchi, Martin Smith, PhD, Keeshan Patel, John K. Gibbons, Kaitlin Devine, and Robert L. Read.
+Initial Board members in 2019 are Stephanie Liu, Adam Riggs, Lea Shanley, PhD, Nina Bianchi, Martin Smith, PhD, Keeshan Patel, John K. Gibbons, and Robert L. Read, PhD.

 # Our projects